 The First Monotheist Prophet

-Zarathushtra was the first prophet to introduce the concepts of: monotheism, equalism, duality of good and evil, mankind’s free choice between the two alternatives, messianic redemption, resurrection, final judgement, heaven (the word
+Zarathushtra was the first prophet to introduce the concepts of: monotheism, equalism, the duality of good and evil, mankind’s free choice between the two alternatives, messianic redemption, resurrection, final judgement, heaven (the word

 Paradise comes from Old Persian), hell and the notion of an almighty, kind, loving and forgiving God.
 He believed man’s salvation in life and in the afterlife could only be ensured through Good Thoughts, Good Words and Good Deeds.
 Many of these concepts had a profound influence on Judaism, Christianity and Islam.
 Persians adopted Zoroastrianism at a time when Greeks and, later, Romans still practiced polytheistic religions, at a time when every race considered itself to be the chosen people of Gods/God, Zarathushtra did not discriminate between race, cast and creed.
 Zoroaster’s birthday falls on March 26th 1767 B.C.E.
 (6th of Farvardin in Persian Calendar) This date is more significant and special for the Zoroastrians.
 The Zoroastrian Year Calendar is based on his 40th Birthday, right now (in 2017), the year is 3755 Zoroastrian Holy Year.